• Skip to primary navigation

 Tips and tricks

-Use a tender cut of beef - I highly recommend using a tender cut of beef like sirloin, filet mignon, or ribeye for best results.
+Use a tender cut of beef - Use a tender cut of beef like sirloin, filet mignon, or ribeye for best results.
 Cuts like brisket or chuck roast are not ideal because they need to be cook low and slow to break down that tough connective tissue.

 Slice potatoes and steak into small pieces - Slice your potatoes and beef into small, bite size pieces, about 1 inch cubes.
 Small pieces are easier to eat with a spoon and cook faster than larger pieces.